 Parameters to be analysed;

-An assessment of changes from the Baseline Monitoring Plan and why these are justified; and
+An assessment of any changes as a result of pre-development monitoring and why these are justified; and

 Reporting requirements to be met in the Annual Report.

-Confirmation of the AMT against which monitoring results shall be compared and which will be used as triggers for adaptive management actions to ensure compliance with condition 66;
+The EQZ and AMT, consistent with Condition 67. against which monitoring results shall be compared and which will be used as triggers for adaptive management actions to ensure compliance with condition 66;

 A description of the different marine farm adaptations that may be implemented if the AMT are exceeded;